EXPL0RE-EXPRESS-UNITED-INC/EXPL0RE-EXPRESS-UNITED-INC/README.md

 </p>

 <p align="center">
-  I DO NOT SUPPORT ZEAL FUCK THAT MAN HE DESERVES TO ROT IN JAIL PLEASE SEPARATE THE ART FROM THE ARTIST PLEASE
+  I DO NOT SUPPORT ZEAL.
+FUCK THAT MAN.
+HE DESERVES TO ROT IN JAIL CELL AND BURN IN HELL.
+PLEASE SEPARATE THE ART FROM THE ARTIST.
 </p>

 <p align="center">
-  go support ren, fuck zeal
+  PLEASE go support and show your love to ren and their experience as a victim, read the doc if you can!!!! fuck zeal, zerum, and their shitty dev team
 </p>

 <div align="center">